LLNL/ppo_and_friends/README.md

 Currently, the only "unsolved" environment in this repository is the HumanoidStandup environment.

-Note that, even though random seeds are set, Torch is still allowed to use stochastic algorithms.
-This results in training performance varying from one run to another.
-In general, though, most supported environments will produce successful polices with each training instance.
-BipedalWalker is one that can be picky at times and is very sensitive to small changes in settings.
-If any environment is performing poorly, I'd suggest restarting training from scratch.
+If any environment is performing poorly, I'd suggest trying a different seed.
 If that doesn't work, feel free to open a ticket.
 Of course, different systems will also result in different performance.
 For comparison's sake, here is my system info: